Laxmination/Step-by-Step-Python/README.md

 2. Introduction to python
 3. Character Sets in python
 4. Variables and Data-types in Python
+5. Rules for identifiers
+6. Data Types

 # Day-2
-1. Rules for Identifiers
-2. Data Types

-# Day-3
 1. KeyWords
 2. Punctuators
 3. EXpression Execution

-# Day-4

-1. Input in Python
+4. Input in Python
-2. Types of operators
+5. Types of Operators

-# DAY-5
+# DAY-3
 1. Conditional statements
 2. Strings

-# Day-6
-1. String Functions
+3. String Methods

-# Day-7
+# Day-4
 1. Lists in Python
 2. List Slicing in Python

-# Day-8
-1. List Methods
+3. List Methods
-2. Tuples in Python
+4. Tuples in Python
-3. Tuple Methods
+5. Tuple Methods

-# Day-9
+# Day-5
 1. Dictionary in Python
 2. Dictionary Methods